ryanwi/rails7-on-docker/README.md

 ![Ruby](https://github.com/ryanwi/rails7-on-docker/workflows/Ruby/badge.svg)

-# Rails 7 on Docker demo application
+# Rails 7 on Docker MYSQL demo application

-This app demonstrates Rails 7 with PostgreSQL, import maps, turbo, stimulus and hotwire, all running in Docker.
+This app demonstrates Rails 7 with Mysql8, import maps, turbo, stimulus and hotwire, all running in Docker.

 **NOTE:** [There is also an example Rails 6 application working in Docker with Webpacker](https://github.com/ryanwi/rails-on-docker)